raspberrypi/documentation/configuration/config-txt/boot.md

 ### kernel

 `kernel` is the alternative filename on the boot partition to use when loading the kernel.
-The default value is `kernel.img`.
+The default value on the Pi 1, Pi Zero, and Compute Module is is `kernel.img`, and on the Pi 2, Pi 3, and Compute Module 3 it is `kernel7.img`.
+If `kernel8.img` is present on the Pi 3 or Compute Module 3, it will be loaded in preference and entered in 64-bit mode.

 ### kernel_address